 For B2C, there is typically just one buyer or end user.
 A B2C marketer doesn’t have to put in as much effort to get someone to complete a purchase.
 They don’t have to talk to any department heads, nor is there any need for consultations.

-Furthermore, B2B marketing involves the crafting a multi-step marketing plan unique to each stage of the buying cycle.
+Furthermore, B2B marketing involves crafting a multi-step marketing plan unique to each stage of the buying cycle.
 Depending on which stage of the funnel the prospect is in, it can contribute to a longer buying cycle due to price disagreement and other reasons.

 For B2C, the buying cycles are shorter.
 The customers can even purchase your product directly from the first touchpoint be it your website or social media page.